Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/1_Import_Pangle_SDK.md

 pod 'Ads-Global', '~>3.4.1.1'
 ```

-Note: import old version of Pangle SDK that the version is lower v3.4.0.0
+- Note: If you wanna import old version of Pangle SDK that the version is lower v3.4.0.0, as shown below:
 ```XML
 pod 'Bytedance-UnionAD', '~>3.3.6.2'
 ```